Resource Extraction (Transparency and Reporting) Bill

 Overview

-This bill mandates increased transparency for companies involved in oil, gas, and mineral extraction.
-It requires these companies to publicly disclose payments made to national governments and government-owned entities, along with detailed financial information about their operations in each country where they work.
+This bill mandates increased transparency in the extractive industries (oil, gas, and mining).
+Companies meeting specific criteria must publicly disclose payments made to governments and government-owned entities, along with detailed financial information related to their operations in each country.

 Description

-RECs must also publicly disclose comprehensive financial data for each country of operation, including sales, purchases, labor costs, financing costs, pre-tax profits, tax charges (current and deferred, actual payments, liabilities), asset details (fixed assets, investments, disposals), gross and net assets, and estimated reserves data.
+- Detailed financial information per country of operation: sales, purchases, labour costs, financing costs, pre-tax profits, tax charges (including payments and liabilities), asset details, and estimated reserves data.

 Definitions